AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor.md

 ![accounts-select](../../images/tutorials/monitor/accounts-sort.png)

-Additionally, you can edit existing account information.
+Additionally, you can edit existing account information and update your account credentials.
 Select the pencil icon for the account information you want to edit.

 ![](../../images/tutorials/monitor/click-edit.png)

 The **[!UICONTROL Edit account details]** modal appears.
-From this page, you can update the details of your existing account.
+From this page, you can update your existing account details and authentication credentials.

 ![](../../images/tutorials/monitor/edit-account.png)